Prismatic Steenrod operations and arithmetic duality on Brauer groups: Steenrod operations

 Currently, we have a collision of notation between $\Pe^i$ from \Cref{defn:norm-E-infty-ops} and the operations defined in \S \ref{sec:E_infty_ops_def}.
 However, we will see that they agree when both are defined.
 To relate the two constructions, let $\cC$ be a site and let $\cD = \Shv(\cC;\Mod_{\F_p}^\gr(\Sp))$ be the $\infty$-category of graded sheaves of $\F_p$-module spectra over $\cC$.
 Then a graded commutative $\F_p$-algebra $A \in \calg^{\gr}(\Shv(\cC;\Sp))$ can be regarded as a commutative algebra $A \in \calg(\cD)$.
 Moreover, there is a strict Picard object $L\in \cD$ such that $\Map(L^{\otimes b},A)$ is the $b$-th graded piece of the sections of $A$.
 Applying the construction $\Pe^i$ above to $\pi_0\Map_U(L^{\otimes b}[-a],A):= \rH^{a,b}(U;A)$ for $U\in \cC$, we obtain maps

 \begin{prop} In the situation above, the maps \eqref{eq:norm-E-infty-power-ops} above agree with the power operations defined in \S\ref{sec:E_infty_ops_def}. \end{prop}

 \begin{proof} The proof when $A = \F_p$ and $\cC$ is the site of sheaves over a point, with trivial grading, is given in \cite[ Proposition IV.1.16]{NS18}.
-The argument in the more general case we are considering is essentially the same. \end{proof}
+The same argument applies in the more general case we are considering. \end{proof}